ishworgurung/ishworgurung.github.io/_posts/2017-01-07-go-fork-exec.md

 }
 ```

-Since this is a post about Go, we'll keep Bash away but using [`trap`](http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_12_02.html)
+Since this is a post about Go, we'll keep Bash away.
+Using [`trap`](http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_12_02.html)
 in Bash is yet another way to achieve the same thing.
-UNIX hmm.. let me phrase it as **goat many ways to the skin**.
+At least two ways to achieve the same thing ;)

+_I agree this post is intentionally vague because I did not want to flaff around with other logic.
+I will try to expand on it in the future._